Contents

 Brittle fracture

-Brittle fracture is the type of failure that occurs suddenly with a rapid cracking of equipment under stress.
-In such situations, the material shows no sign of degradation or breakage.
-In circuit boards, this type of failure happens at the soldered joints.
-These fractures develop due to tensile stresses occurring in the components during assembly, testing, and transport.
+This type of failure occurs at the soldered joints in circuit boards.
+These fractures develop due to tensile stresses in the components during assembly, testing, and transport.
 Additionally, these fractures exist because of exposure to shocks, vibrations, and thermal excursions.

 Vibrations are adverse to populated boards, especially in class 3 products.
 To know more, see how vibrations in space vehicles affect PCBA.